Conophytum marginatum subsp. haramoepense (L.Bolus) S.A.Hammer

 Conophytum haramoepense, Ophthalmophyllum haramoepense, Conophytum marginatum var. karamoepense

 Conophytum marginatum subsp. haramoepense is a dwarf leaf-succulent that distinguishes from the standard species for the keels and lobes more flared.
-The paired leaves are up to 1.2 inches (3 cm) tall, v-shaped, pale green to yellowish-green or reddish, well spotted, keels often red-lined, or suffused with red.
-The flowers are solitary, showy, daisy-like, diurnal, and pink to purple.
-They bloom in autumn and usually stay open for a few days.
+The paired leaves are up to 1.2 inches (3 cm) tall, v-shaped, pale green to yellowish-green or reddish, well spotted, with keels often red-lined or suffused with red.
+Solitary flowers are showy, daisy-like, and pink to purple.
+They are diurnal, appear in fall, and usually stay open for a few days.

 How to Grow and Care